GigawattDigital/securesilo/README.md

 ## Is it as good as OpenAI?

-securesilo uses only LLM's (large anguage models) that have been released as open source software, or with a license that allows for commercial use, that can be run ebntirely on your own hardware or a cloud server that you completely control, without having to rely on any third party service which could use your data for their own purposes.
+securesilo uses only LLM's (large anguage models) that have been released as open source software, or with a license that allows for commercial use, that can be run entirely on your own hardware or a cloud server that you completely control, without having to rely on any third party service which could use your data for their own purposes.